 What is the issue?

-In 2018 the Qld Labor Government rushed through vegetation management legislation and is set to do the same in respect of the Great Barrier Reef – vilifying farmers and graziers.
+The Qld Labor Government has rushed through vegetation management legislation and regulations in respect of the Great Barrier Reef – vilifying farmers and graziers

 What do we want?